 Mackems and Mac n’ Tacs

 The origin of the word ‘Mackem’, the now familiar term for a native of Sunderland is often debated but is related in some way to shipbuilding and the Wearside pronunciation of ‘make’.
-Written traces of the term are hard to find before the second half of the 20th century but one interesting comment in Fordyce’s History of Durham (1857) could point to an early 19th century or late 1700s root for the term that we will come to in a moment.
+Written traces of the term are hard to find before the second half of the twentieth century but one interesting comment in Fordyce’s History of Durham (1857) could point to an early nineteenth century or late 1700s root for the term that we will come to in a moment.

 As a Sunderland dialect word in its own right ‘Mackem’ can be literally translated to mean ‘make them’ (or mack ’em for short) and although it almost certainly relates to shipbuilding – the industry for which Sunderland was primarily known – it does not fully explain why it is used for a Wearsider.

 ‘Mackem’ does seem to have originated as a jibe or derisory comment of some kind.
 Due to local rivalry, Tyneside would be a possible source for such a term, particularly as the traditional pronunciation of ‘make’ on Tyneside is supposedly ‘myek’ as opposed to ‘mac’ on Wearside.

 Mack ’em or Build ’em?

 The County Durham historian William Fordyce, writing way back in 1857, makes a very interesting remark about Sunderland shipbuilding that could point to an early origin for the Mackem term.